 Challenges faced by Aboriginal and Torres Strait Islander women

 As in the wider non-Indigenous Australian environment, challenges remain for First Nations women in governance settings.
 These challenges are not just about equal representation of women in membership, governance leadership, or organisational staffing.
-Challenges can also be experienced by women in the practical realities of exercising leadership.
+Women can also experience challenges when practically exercising leadership.
 For example, in terms of:

 - having decision-making power